hpyhacking/peatio/docs/plugins.md

 Default Dockerfile has two stages.
 First stage is base image build and second is installation plugins into base image.

-* To build base image run `docker build --target base --tag peatio:base .`.
+* To build base image run `docker build --target base --tag peatio:base .`
 * To build image with plugins from scratch run `docker build --tag peatio:custom .`

 ### Using Dockerfile.plugin

-If you want to use rubykube base image you can extend it by adding plugins into `Gemfile.plugin`.
-You don't need whole peatio repository.
+You can use built base image and extend it by adding plugins into `Gemfile.plugin`.

 1. Copy `Dockerfile.plugin` and `Gemfile.plugin` into empty directory.